Barbecue lit.... now what?

 Have a large gathering where people will be milling about with small cooked nibbles/entrées/hors d'oeuvres?

 Chances are, they need to be ready first.
-Most of these, whether they're barbecued skewers, spring rolls, or party pies need to be ready pronto...
+Most of these, whether they're barbecued skewers, spring rolls, or party pies, these need to be ready pronto...
 Thankfully, they're small and can be heated quickly on high heat....

 ...but what if the main needs a huge "head start?".